-The global air traffic management market was valued at $ 8.41 billion in 2021and is foreseen to reach $ 11.50 billion by 2026, registering a CAGR of 4.1% from 2021 to 2026.
+The global air traffic management market was valued at $ 8.41 billion in 2021 and is foreseen to reach $ 11.50 billion by 2026, registering a CAGR of 4.1% from 2021 to 2026.

 Air traffic management (ATM) is considered to cover all activities related to ensuring a safe and disciplined flow of air traffic without any errors.
 The most important objective of this management is to reduce the problem of congestion at airports.
-Air Traffic Control (ATC), Air Traffic Flow Management (AT n FM) and Airspace Management are among the crucial services of ATM.
+Air Traffic Control (ATC), Air Traffic Flow Management (AT n FM), and Airspace Management are among the crucial services of ATM.
 This type of air traffic management is possible by combining important services such as air traffic control and aeronautical information management.
-It is a dynamic management which guarantees the safety of the airspace with adequate navigation services.
-Moreover, it regulates the flow of day to day traffic.
+It is dynamic management that guarantees the safety of the airspace with adequate navigation services.
+Moreover, it regulates the flow of day-to-day traffic.
 The main objective of air traffic control is to maintain a sufficient difference between aircraft to avoid collisions on the ground by suggesting the right direction during a flight.
 The management of air traffic flows and capacities mainly regulates the flow of aircraft in the most efficient way possible to avoid congestion.

 Air traffic management (ATM) involves various systems that assist an aircraft starting from its departure to its landing at its destination, including the transit stage.

 COVID-19 impact on Air Traffic Management Market: